NeemaNdanu/Graduation-Project/README.md

 ## Overview

 Road traffic accidents remain a critical public health challenge in Kenya, with over 2,400 fatalities recorded in the first half of 2024 alone (NTSA, 2024).
-This project addresses the lack of real-time monitoring tools by building an AI-driven system that detects accidents, classifies road users, and estimates vehicle speeds — using publicly available video footage from the X platform (formerly Twitter).
+This project addresses the lack of real-time monitoring tools by building an AI-driven system that detects accidents, classifies road users, and estimates vehicle speeds, using publicly available video footage from the X platform (formerly Twitter).

 ---